masterking32/WoWSimpleRegistration/README.md

  - Download project & unzip.
  - Go to `application/config/` folder and change `config.php.sample` file name to `config.php`
  - Open the config file and set your server data.
+If the "Image Captcha" type is used, then the GD2 module for PHP must be installed.
  - Enjoy that.

 # Debug